-I would also like to acknowledge and thank all of the CAJ shareholders for their support and loyalty to the business over the past year.
+Finally, I would like to take this opportunity to thank all our employees for their hard work and dedication, and also to our referrers and patients for their ongoing support and loyalty.
+I would also like to acknowledge and thank all of the Capitol shareholders for their commitment to the business over the past year.
 I look forward to providing you with further updates on our success in the new financial year.

-John Conidi Managing Director Melbourne, Victoria 22 August 2013
+John Conidi Managing Director Melbourne, Victoria 11 August 2014

-The Directors present their report together with the financial report of Capitol Health Limited (the "Company") and its controlled entities (the "Group"), for the financial year ended 30 June 2013, and the auditor's report thereon.
+The Directors present their report together with the financial report of Capitol Health Limited (the "Company") and its controlled entities (the "Group"), for the financial year ended 30 June 2014, and the auditor's report thereon.